To attract butterflies to your garden, you need to find out the answers to three questions:

 - For more information on butterfly gardening, read the excellent articles available at The Butterfly Site.

-Baiting Butterflies and Moths - You can bring butterflies and moths to your yard through baiting techniques.
+Alternatively, if you do not want to use a garden, you can bring butterflies and moths to your yard through baiting techniques.
 See The Butterfly and Moth Cookbook for ideas and insights.